eldomagan/vuex-orm-localforage/README.md

 # Vuex ORM Plugin: LocalForage

-VuexORMLocalforage is a plugin for the amazing [VuexORM](https://github.com/vuex-orm/vuex-orm) that let you sync your [Vuex](https://github.com/vuejs/vuex) with an IndexedDB database using [LocalForage](https://github.com/localForage/localForage).
+VuexORMLocalforage is a plugin for the amazing [VuexORM](https://github.com/vuex-orm/vuex-orm) that let you sync your [Vuex](https://github.com/vuejs/vuex) Store with an IndexedDB database using [LocalForage](https://github.com/localForage/localForage).

 ## Installation
 ``` js